play-co/billing/README.md

 + `callback {function}` ---Set to your callback function.
 			The first argument will be the reason for the failure.
 			The second argument will be the name of the item that was requested.
+Sometimes the name will be `null`.

+Unlike the success callback, failures are not queued up for delivery.
+When failures are not handled they are not reported.

+The `itemName` argument to the callback is not reliable.
+Sometimes it will be `null`.

 Handling failure events is optional.